 - a mucous inner layer that helps the tear film stay on the surface

 Gel eye drops are a type of lubricating eye drops.
-They are thicker than liquid drops and so may cause temporary blurring.
+They are thicker than liquid drops, so they may cause temporary blurring.

 Some eye drops are only available by prescription.
 Anyone who is experiencing symptoms that do not resolve or become worse should contact a healthcare professional.

-Below are some factors that a person might consider before making a purchase:
+Below are some factors a person might consider before making a purchase of gel eye drops:

-- Severity of the symptoms: Some gel eye drops are only suitable for mild symptoms, and others are suitable for moderate or severe ones.
+- Severity of symptoms: Some gel eye drops are only suitable for mild symptoms.
+Others are suitable for moderate or severe ones.

 - Reason for use: It is important to use the correct type of eye drops.
-Anyone with questions should contact a healthcare professional.
+Anyone with questions should contact an eye care professional.